Albany Center in Delmar, NY

 • pro The staff are very responsive to his needs and very patient with his dementia.

-• pro They genuinely care for him, including the head of medical, the caseworker, the med techs, activities director, dining hall and house cleaning staff.
+• pro They genuinely care for him, including the head of medical, the caseworker, the med techs, the activities director, the dining hall and housekeeping staff.

-• pro The staff are professional and helpful, and they appear to enjoy their work.
+• pro The staff are professional and helpful, and they clearly enjoy their work.

-• pro The admin staff are friendly and understanding.
+• pro The admissions process was easy and the admin staff are friendly and understanding, with the executive director accessible.

-• pro The loved one really enjoys the friendly atmosphere and the accessibility of the executive director.
+• pro Residents really enjoy the friendly atmosphere and the accessibility of the executive director.

 Cons

-• pro Weekend staffing was slim to none, with one nurse managing two floors.
+• pro Weekend staffing is insufficient, with one nurse managing two floors.

-• pro Mouse droppings were found throughout the facility and kitchen area.
+• pro Mouse droppings are found throughout the facility.

 Review